jsantibout/crushitmarketing/README.md

-Currently attempting to route data back from BatchData back to GoHighLevel does not execute successfully
+Currently attempting to route data from BatchData back to GoHighLevel does not execute successfully